freekode/tp2intervals/README.md

 ## How to configure
 After you successfully started the application and were able to open the web UI page.
-You need to configure it to gain access to Intervals.icu and to TrainingPeaks.
+You need to configure it to gain access to Intervals.icu and to TrainingPeaks or to TrainerRoad.

 ### TrainingPeaks Auth Cookie
 Copy cookie `Production_tpAuth` (key and value, smth like `Production_tpAuth=very_long_string`) from the browser on TrainingPeaks page.

+### TrainerRoad Auth Cookie
+Very similar to TrainerRoad.
+Copy cookie `TrainerRoadAuth` (key and value, smth like `TrainerRoadAuth=very_long_string`) from the browser on TrainerRoad page.

 ### Intervals API Key and Athlete Id
 These values available on [Settings page](https://intervals.icu/settings) in Developer Settings section.